CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/lcm.md

 - - -
 ## netq lcm upgrade cl-image

-Upgrades Cumulus Linux on one or more switches in your network
+Upgrades Cumulus Linux on one or more switches in your network.

 ### Syntax

 ```
-netq lcm upgrade
+netq lcm upgrade cl-image
-    [cl-image]
     job-name <text-job-name>
     cl-version <text-cumulus-linux-version>
     netq-version <text-netq-version>